History of Tunisia under French rule: World War II

 As in the first World War, Tunisians troops were transported to France to fight against the German armies in World War II.
 Three infantry regiments, one after the other, disembarked at Marseille commencing in March, 1940, and entered the Battle of France.
-Following the French defeat they were back in Tunisia by September.
+After the French defeat they were back in Tunisia by September.
 Yet Tunisian units fought again.
 By November 1942 the French forces in Tunisia were active on the Allied side.
 Tunisian troops under the French flag then fought the German and Italian army in Tunisia.
 Later Tunisian units joined the Allied invasion of Italy, entering Rome; they then fought in the liberation of France.
 At war's end in 1945 the Tunisians were exhausted and in Stuttgart.

-Immediately following the 1940 fall of France, French authorities in Tunisia supported the Vichy regime, which continued to govern the southern provinces of France after its capitulation to German forces.
+With the 1940 fall of France, French authorities in Tunisia immediately supported the Vichy regime, which continued to govern the southern provinces of France after its capitulation to German forces.
 Many Tunisians had felt some satisfaction at France's defeat.
 In July, 1942, Moncef Bey acceded to the Husaynid throne.
 Immediately he took a nationalist position, asserting Tunisian rights against the new Resident General appointed by Vichy.
 He toured the country, dispensing with beylical protocol.
 Soon becoming very popular as the new voice of Tunisians, Moncef Bey had assumed the place of the leadership of the Destour and Neo-Destour parties, which remained effectively suppressed by the French.

 Near Alexandria, Egypt, the German General Erwin Rommel, lacking supplies and reinforcements, in November 1942 lost the decisive battle of al-Alamein to the newly replenished forces of British General Bernard Montgomery.
 The fighting ending November 4, 1942.
 Then came the Tunisia campaign.
 On November 7, the Allies under American General Dwight Eisenhower began landing forces in Morocco (Operation Torch).
 Meanwhile, the German Afrika Korps with the Italian Army retreated from Egypt westward to Tunisia and set up defensive positions at the Mareth Line south of Gabès.
 The British followed on its heels.
 With reinforcements the Afrika Korps had some success against the "green" American and Free French advancing from the west.
 That enabled operations against the British at the Mareth Line, which ultimately failed perhaps due to Ultra intercepts.
 The Allies broke through the Axis lines and an intensive Allied air campaign forced the Afrika Korps to surrender on May 11, 1943.
 The Italian Army of General Messe fought a desperate last battle in Cape Bon and Enfidaville and surrendered two days later.
 Tunisia became a staging area for the invasion of Sicily later that year.
 General Eisenhower subsequently wrote of the occupation of Tunisia (evidently following an anti-colonial policy, yet one compromised) "far from governing a conquered country, we were attempting only to force a gradual widening of the base of government, with the final objective of turning all internal affairs over to popular control."